wavespectra/wavespectra/docs/reconstruct.rst

 .. admonition:: TODO
     :class: note

-    * Look into Stefan's calculation of alpha instead of using default 0.0081.
     * Compare Gaussian fits using the :math:`\sigma` parameter from Bunney's based :math:`Tm01` and :math:`Tm02` and the Gaussian least square parameter :math:`g_w` in WW3.
     * Review Bunney's skewed spread function.
     * Finalise the construct API.
-        * Define function to choose the fittings based on criteria.
-        * Define functions to construct from WW3 and SWAN parameters files.

 .. _`Bunney et al. (2014)`: https://www.icevirtuallibrary.com/doi/abs/10.1680/fsts.59757.114